The Goshen Irrigation District serves 52,484 acres and approximately 355 irrigators. The present

 Negotiations between the district and the U.S. Bureau of Reclamation, the U.S. Army Corps of

-District must be successfully completed if the project is to proceed.
-The district has decided to
+must be successfully completed if the project is to proceed.
+The district has decided to postpone any

-postpone any further planning for this project until institutional constraints involving water rights
+further planning for this project until institutional constraints involving water rights and wetland

 RECOMMENDED LEGISLATIVE ACTION: